kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(a\) *Full flight simulators and flight training devices.* Each full flight simulator and flight training device used to obtain flight training credit in an approved pilot training course curriculum must be:

-\(1\) Qualified under part 60 of this chapter, or a previously qualified device, as permitted in accordance with §60.17 of this chapter; and
+\(1\) Qualified under [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md|part 60 of this chapter]], or a previously qualified device, as permitted in accordance with [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md#§60.17   Previously qualified FSTDs.|§60.17]] of this chapter; and

 \(2\) Approved by the Administrator for the tasks and maneuvers.